+The finding that two-feature patterns can be harder than three-feature patterns has repercussions in phonology as well.
+The hypothesis that learners' inductive bias favors patterns that use fewer features has a long history in phonology.
+In The Sound Pattern of English (SPE), Chomsky and Halle (1968, p.
+334) propose a feature-counting "evaluation measure" used by the learner to choose between hypotheses (candidate grammars) that are equally consistent with experience.
+The measure is explicitly stated to be an inductive bias in human learners (pp. 168, 221, 331).
+It is also proposed to predict which patterns "will be more generally found among the languages of the world, will be more likely to develop through historical change, etc." (p.
 411; see also p.
 401).
-Chomsky and Halle do not explicitly say how the evaluation measure can affect historical change and typological frequency, but other authors explicitly hypothesize that it does so by biasing acquisition and overriding experience in favor of grammars with lower feature counts (e.g., Bach and Harms 1972; R. D. King 1969, 88-89; N. Smith 1973, 155-158; Kiparsky 1982).
-The hypothesis of a feature-saving inductive bias remains current (e.g., Hayes 1999; Hayes et al. 2009; Pycha et al. 2003).
-In addition, phonological theory abounds in featural-simplicity criteria which, while not explicitly stated by their proponents to be inductive biases, impose an SPE-like ordering on grammars.
-For instance, a principal standard by which proposed distinctive-feature theories are evaluated is whether they can express typologically-common patterns using a small number of features (Kenstowicz and Kisseberth 1979, 240, 332, McCarthy 1988, Sagey 1990, 1-2, Kenstowicz 1994, 21, Clements and Hume 1995, 245, McCarthy 2001, Padgett 2002).
-The outcome of Experiment 1 is unexpected under the feature-counting measure: If pattern learning is rule learning, and n-feature rules are preferred to (n+1)-feature rules, why are Types III-V learned better than Type II?
+Chomsky and Halle do not explicitly say how the evaluation measure can affect historical change and typological frequency, but other authors explicitly hypothesize that it does so by biasing acquisition and overriding experience in favor of grammars with lower feature counts (e.g., Bach & Harms, 1972; King, 1969, pp. 88-89; Smith, 1973, pp. 155-158; Kiparsky, 1982).
+The hypothesis of a feature-saving inductive bias remains current (e.g., Haves, 1999; Haves et al., 2009; Pycha et al., 2003).
+In addition, phonological theory abounds in featural-simplicity criteria, which, while not explicitly stated by their proponents to be inductive biases, impose an SPE-like ordering on grammars.
+For instance, a principal standard by which proposed distinctive-feature theories are evaluated is whether they can express typologically-common patterns using a small number of features (Kenstowicz & Kisseberth, 1979, pp. 240, 332; McCarthy, 1988; Sagey, 1990, pp. 1-2; Kenstowicz, 1994, p.
+21; Clements & Hume, 1995, p.
+245; McCarthy, 2001; Padgett, 2002).
+The outcome of Experiment 1 is unexpected under the feature-counting measure: If pattern learning is rule learning, and n-feature rules are preferred to (n + 1)-feature rules, why are Types III-V learned better than Type II?
 (The possibility that participants learned Types III-V using an imperfect one-feature rule was addressed in Section 5.4.)
-If inductive bias is no respecter of feature count, then the motivations for feature theory, and the interpretation of the typological and historical evidence bearing on it, may have to be rethought (see, e.g., Mielke 2004).
+If inductive bias does not depend on feature count, then the motivations for feature theory, and the interpretation of the typological and historical evidence bearing on it, may have to be rethought (see, e.g., Mielke, 2004).